-At level 2, students begin to be introduced to the issues associated with becoming a designer.
+Students begin to be introduced to the issues associated with becoming a designer.
 Design projects begin to reflect the client/designer relationship, with live and external briefs being introduced to your studies.
-A growing emphasis is placed on concept development skills and the ability to analyse existing visual design languages as well as exploring new ones, as well as understanding the technical aspects of operation and manufacture that will underpin the concept.
+A growing emphasis is placed on concept development skills and the ability to analyse existing visual design languages and develop new ones, as well as understanding the technical aspects of operation and manufacture that will underpin the concept.

 Year 2 provides you with an opportunity to consolidate the skills developed in year 1 and to begin to develop new ones related to your discipline.
 The general philosophy in your second year of studies represents a development from study at level 1 of ‘how’ to design, to ‘why’ to design.
 You will begin to see more clearly where you fit into the creation of a new product as a product designer and the contribution you can make to that activity.